-For example in the first round Gary could take his turn, then Bob and then Lucy: the enemies then have their turns to end the round.

-The next round Bob could go first, then Lucy and then Gary: again the enemies have their turns to end the round.
-The players can change their order to gain a tactical advantage...
+For example, in the first round Garth could take his turn, then Borin and then Liandra: the enemies then have their turns to end the round.
+The next round Borin could go first, then Liandra and then Garth: again, the enemies have their turns to end the round.
+The players can change the heroes' order to gain a tactical advantage...